-I have absolutely zero interest in football, so for me, the annual gathering of friends on Super Bowl Sunday is all about the food.
+I have absolutely zero interest in football, basketball, or baseball — so for me, gatherings around game days are all about the food.
 The spread always includes a few of the grubby, nostalgic snacks we grew up with — cheesy queso dip, I’m looking at you — as well as some fresher, lighter snacks that often incorporate flavors from one of the many international cuisines that surround us here in Los Angeles.
-You’re looking at my contribution this year: a Korean take on the usual pulled-meat slider, a juicy sandwich loaded with gingery, chile-spiked shredded chicken and tender kale braised with garlicky kimchi.
+You’re looking at my contribution right now: a Korean take on the usual pulled-meat slider; a juicy sandwich loaded with gingery, chile-spiked shredded chicken and tender kale braised with garlicky kimchi.

-As with any new discovery, this one needs to be shared with the world, and what better a time than during the television event watched by over 111 million viewers last year?
+As with any new discovery, this one needs to be shared with the world, and what better time than during a major televised sporting event?
 For maximum crowd exposure, I’ve revamped the recipe as sliders, although the fillings can also be used to make full-size sandwiches or even tacos.
-The Super Bowl comes but once a year, but this sandwich is a year-round keeper.
+Game day or no game day — this sandwich is a year-round keeper.

 For the chicken: